Serengeti National Park - Tanzania Wildlife Adventures

 Larger mammals include: giraffe, rhino, elephant, and hippopotamus.
 Over 500 species of bird are recorded, including martial, fish eagles, ostrich, vultures, storks, flamingoes.
 Reptiles: crocodiles, a number of snakes and lizard species.

-Wildlife in Serengeti can be viewed all year around concentrated along the Serengeti Plains.
+Wildlife in Serengeti can be viewed all year round concentrated along the Serengeti Plains.
 Though there are some specific periods with better wildlife viewing.

 June to October (dry season) is the best game viewing time to relish the rich Wildlife in this Park.